TFHS Student Handbook

 - at no time will any student operate a cell phone or other electronic device with video capabilities in a locker room, bathroom, or other location where such operation may violate the privacy right of another person;

-- cell phones, earbuds, and other listening devices may not be worn, possessed, or used in the classrooms during instructional time without permission from the teacher;
+- cell phones, earbuds, smart watches and other listening devices may not be worn, possessed, or used in the classrooms during instructional time including in the hallway;

-- teachers will decide when technology may be used in the classroom and for what purpose(s).
+- teachers will decide when technology may be used in the classroom for educational purposes only.
 If a teacher does not give permission to use technology, the device usage is not allowed;

 - devices are allowed for educational purposes and only to enhance the classroom experience;